x676f64/Testssl.sh-JSON-Merger/README.md

 The `testssl.sh` script by drwetter only accepts a single host or IP to scan.
 Specifying several hosts immediately, with one final export file is not supported.
 Nevertheless, using some parallelization, one can start the `testssl.sh` script several times and scan multiple hosts.
 Each output should be stored in the pretty-JSON format if you plan to use the `testssl2xlsx.py` parser.

-For each host, you may execute the following command in a loop to get all your json files:\
+For each host, you may execute the following command to get all your json files (you can use Linux `parallel`:\
 `./testssl.sh --json-pretty <IP>:<PORT>`

 If you then want to use the parser [testssl2xlsx.py](https://github.com/AresS31/testssl2xlsx) to generate a nicely formatted spread sheet with all your observations, you'll notice that it only accepts one single JSON file.
 However, we've got a JSON file for each host we scanned :(